raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 1. Set up a second balloon with another resistor.

-1. Add your second transistor to the breadboard and wire it up in the same way as before, connecting the inside leg to the ground rail and its outside leg to GPIO pin 3 (leave the middle leg for now):
+1. Add your second transistor to the breadboard and wire it up in the same way as before, connecting the inside leg to the ground rail and its outside leg to GPIO pin 3 through a 330Ω resistor (leave the middle leg for now):

     ![](images/connect-second-transistor.png)